Delta Delta Delta: Badge

+Activities

+The fraternity hosts annual conferences and conventions, varied leadership development programs, ConnectDDD.org for online networking, and mental health programs.
+Let's Talk Tri Delta is a podcast enabling members to hear directly from board members, experts, and other members on varying issues.

+The Ginger Hicks Smith Museum and Archives is based out of Tri Delta's Executive Office in Dallas, showcasing the founding and development, and housing some of the organization's most precious historical items.

+Philanthropies

+The fraternity offers scholarships and emergency grants to its collegiate members.

+Philanthropy benefiting St. Jude Children

 Many chapters observe "Sleighbell Day" on the first Tuesday of December, following the tradition of Sleighbell Luncheon, first held in the 1940s by 13 Southern California chapters to benefit a doctor researching blood diseases at Children's Hospital Los Angeles.
 In the early 1970s, a national survey established that Tri Delta chapters were interested in children, hospitals, and cancer.
 At the 1974 Tri Delta Convention, the three were combined to support children's cancer charities as the designated philanthropy.